intellistream/SentiStream/README.md

 * Author: Huilin Wu
 * Advisor: [Dr. Shuhao Zhang](https://github.com/ShuhaoZhangTony)

-# Time Table
-1. Experiments of impact of text length.
-3/Nov/2021 -- done.
-2. Minimum Word Count experiments Revise.
-4/Nov/2021 -- done.
-3. Impact of Optimizations.
-12/Nov/2021 - 13/Nov/2021 -- done.
-4. Experimental analysis of violint figures + Draft Update.
-15/Nov/2021 -- in progress.
-6. Send to Volker for review.
-20/Nov/2021
-7. Prepare the demo for DASFAA.
-28/Nov/2021
-8. Make the submission to VLDB 22.
-1/Dec/2021

 ## Motivation
 * Most existing studies regarding Sentiment Analysis are based on offline batch-based learning mechanisms.
 Meanwhile, many stream processing systems have been proposed, but they are not specifically designed for online learning tasks, such as online Sentiment Analysis.
 As a result, it still remains an open and challenging question of how to efficiently perform Sentiment Analysis for real-time streaming data, e.g., ongoing Twitter Streams.